Mavrepis/Search_Engine/README.md

 Finally, the result containing the final document ids is used to find the paths of the corresponding files.

 ### Ranked search
-For the ranked search there is a need to define a new metric of relevance between the given query and the documents in our collection which is the __Score__ value.
+In order to rank the result of a query there is a need to define a new metric of relevance between the given query and the documents in our collection which is the __Score__ value.
 In order to achieve this goal, we need to create a new Class called Posting which has the docID and its' corresponding score.
-Based on that, a new inverse index of this form **_(Term->ArrayList<Posting>)_** is created.
+Based on that, a new inverse index of this form **_(Term->ArrayList\<Posting>)_** is created.

+In this project the (vector-space)[https://en.wikipedia.org/wiki/Vector_space_model] model is used to decribe both the queries and the documents.
+The similarity between a document and a query is expressed by the the angle formed by the two but in practise it's much is easier to calculate the cosine of their angle.
+As all the documents will be in the first quarter of the cartesian axes (there cannot be a negative term in a document) the cosine will be positive and monotonically increasing which allow the usage of the cosine for the calculation of query-document similarity.

 The scoring used in this project is [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) scoring with normalization using the documents' length.
-Furthermore, a method for displaying only the Top N results is employed in order to avoid the sorting of multiple documents with zero score.
+Furthermore, as all the documents will receive a score between [0,1] a method for displaying only the Top N results is employed in order to avoid the sorting of multiple documents with zero score.